Alex1412002/NextJS-ContactManager/README.md

 ## Create a new PostgreSQL table
 ### Link to a server
-in .env file, Edit value of DATABASE_URL
+In .env file, Edit value of DATABASE_URL

 ### Create a database
-using Prisma CLI : prisma migrate save --name "migration name"
+Using Prisma CLI : prisma migrate save --name "migration name"